xksteven/xksteven.github.io/_posts/2020-03-21-Renting-and-Owning-Tesla.md

 ## Choosing my Tesla

 To start with I bought the model 3 performance.
 With the chrome delete option now a standard on the vehicle, this lowered the cost for me to get the vehicle blackout.
 Plus I needed a new car so I thought the time was right for me.
 Why did I get the model 3 performance though as opposed to any of the other offerings?

-### A quick biased comparison between the current offerings.
+### A quick biased comparison between the current offerings

 #### Model S vs Model 3